How to Stay Out of Debt: 7 Simple Tips

 The most common types of debt

-Before you can stay out of debt, you must first know how to get out of debt.
-It’s important to understand the different types of debt and how they impact your financial situation.
+If you want a fair chance at staying out of debt, you first need a solid understanding of how it works and what you need to look out for.
+Here’s a primer on the different types of debt and how they impact your financial situation.

 Credit card debt

 Credit cards are known as revolving debt, which means borrowers can use up to a certain amount (the credit limit), then repay all or a sum of their balance and spend up to the limit again.
 This differs from the loan types outlined below, which involve fixed loan amounts and monthly payments.

 Americans have an average of $5,221 in credit card debt, making it one of the largest sources of debt in the United States.
 Unfortunately, credit cards also carry some of the highest interest rates of the available lending options, sitting at around 16% (as of August 2022).

 The problem with facing such a high APR is that interest compounds, meaning you're charged interest on top of interest.
 Let's say you have a $100 balance on your card and pay $10 in interest.
 Your next interest charge is based on your total $110 balance, so the next month, you’ll have to pay $11.

 It’s easy for this to spiral out of control, so you should take care to pay your credit card balances in full each month — or, at the very least, to never miss your minimum monthly payment.
 Otherwise, you could go from debt-free to indebted very fast (and also hurt your credit score).

 As of 2021, the total outstanding mortgage debt in the United States is $10.3 trillion, making home loans the country's largest source of consumer debt.
 However, they often carry lower rates, with the average for a 30-year fixed-rate deal standing at 5.7% (as of September 2022).